prymitive/karma/docs/CONFIGURATION.md

       - "@receiver"
 ```

-Example where `task_id` label is ignored by unsee:
+Example where `task_id` label is ignored by karma:

 ```yaml
 labels: